 Androgen insensitivity syndrome is a condition that affects sexual development before birth and during puberty.
 People with this condition are genetically male, with one X chromosome and one Y chromosome in each cell.
-Because their bodies are unable to respond to certain male sex hormones (called androgens), they may have mostly female sex characteristics or signs of both male and female sexual development.
+Because their bodies are unable to respond to certain male sex hormones (called androgens), they may have mostly female external sex characteristics or signs of both male and female sexual development.

 Complete androgen insensitivity syndrome affects 2 to 5 per 100,000 people who are genetically male.
 Partial androgen insensitivity is thought to be at least as common as complete androgen insensitivity.
 Mild androgen insensitivity is much less common.